DoctorBracewell/cambridge/IA/Foundations of Computer Science/Supervision Work/Supervision 2.md

 - OCaml warns against inexhaustive pattern matches
 - Structures can be used to group related labelled properties and functions under one distinct name
 - Important to use let bindings/take computations out of recursion when you can, improves efficiency/less wasted memory
-- Equality Type - a type whose values are able to be tested for equalty.
+- Equality Type - a type whose values are able to be tested for equality.
 Forbidden on functions and abstract types:
 	- defined for integers, reals, characters, bools, tuples, lists, records
 	- functions type contains equality type variables if it performs polymorphic equality
 	- e.g. can be used to implement comparisons of homemade data types such as union of sets
-- Many differnet sorting algorithms with differnet complexities, advantages, drawbacks.
+- Many different sorting algorithms with different complexities, advantages, drawbacks.
 - Insertion sort inserts items one at a time into their sorted place
+- Quicksort works by divide-and conquer, diving items above and below a pivot point and then recursively quicksorting each side
+- Mergesort works by splitting into lists with one item and then merging those lists together in order
+### Chapter 4
+- Concrete data - constructions that can be inspected, taken apart or joined.
+- e.g., `exn` structure can be added to, inspected, trapped, contain more data, etc.
+- Enumeration type - a finite number of options, each one can contain data.
+Able to be pattern matched upon
+- `option` type can either be `Some 'a'` or `None`. useful as a return type for functions that may have a result, as it forces the programmer to handle "invalid" or null cases.
+- exceptions are raised when failure is discovered and handled elsewhere.
+Programmers can define their own exceptions (with data) and then pattern match again them to retry or gracefully fail with error messages
+- Trees are branching structures consisting of nodes and branches.
+Nodes carry values called labels.
+- A tree where each node has one branch and a label is a list.
+A tree where each labelled node has two branches is a binary tree.
+- Binary trees can be implemented as a recursive enumeration type.
+Often tree functions need to be implemented by the programmer (because ocaml stdlib writers hate us?)
+- Balanced binary tree - one where at each node, both subtrees are of similar size.
+- preorder traversal: visiting the label, then left subtree, then right subtree
+- inorder traversal: visiting the left subtree, then label, then right subtree
+- postorder traversal: visiting the left subtree, then right subtree, then label
+- trees are useful for algorithms and can become tree-based data structures, such as a *binary search tree*, used for binary search (more efficient than linearly searching a list).